internetarchive/fatcat/guide/src/http_api.md

 read-only operations.
 To start, all endpoints accept and return only JSON serialized content.

+## Entity Endpoints/Actions

+Actions could, in theory, be directed at any of:

+    entities (ident)
+    revision
+    edit

+A design decision to be made is how much to abstract away the distinction between these three types (particularly the identifier/revision distinction).

+Top-level entity actions (resulting in edits):

+    create (new rev)
+    redirect
+    split
+    update (new rev)
+    delete

+On existing entity edits (within a group):

+    update
+    delete

+An edit group as a whole can be:

+    create
+    submit
+    accept

+Other per-entity endpoints:

+    match (by field/context)
+    lookup (by external persistent identifier)

 ## Editgroups

 All mutating entity operations (create, update, delete) accept an